lucferreira-27/SonioxSRT/README.md

 Both implementations look for a `SONIOX_API_KEY` environment variable and fall back to loading `.env` files located at the repository root.

-## Contributing

-1. Fork and clone the repository.
-2. Run the language-specific test suites (`python/README.md` and `ts/README.md` outline the commands).
-3. Keep shared fixtures in `samples/` in sync so cross-language tests remain deterministic.
-4. Update documentation and changelog entries when you add or modify features.

-## Continuous Integration

-GitHub Actions executes both the Python and TypeScript test suites on every push and pull request.
-See [`.github/workflows/tests.yml`](.github/workflows/tests.yml) for details.